$4.08/mo over 12 Months

 But if that doesn’t work, we’d recommend paying for a premium VPN instead.

 The best VPN for accessing Netflix is ExpressVPN – it has a simple and user-friendly custom VPN app for MacOS, and a host of other devices too.
+It unlocks numerous Netflix content libraries from all around the world in a variety of languages with a single click.

 What Is the Best Free Mac VPN for Torrenting?